 3. At the end of the installation, you should get this program interface:

 Core Temp is a simple CPU temp control program.
 It’s focused more on the CPU itself.
-Through it, you can learn everything necessary about CPU; its name, which cores it uses, and of course, the temp of each of the cores.
+You can learn everything necessary about CPU; its name, which cores it uses, and the temp of each core.
 An additional plus is that it also displays information about the max temp of the T-joint, denoted as Tj.Max for Intel CPU.

 Let’s look at the temperature of this processor (in the picture above) at idle and what it tells us.
 Is this a suitable temperature or a bad one in idle?
 The answer to this question is the official website of our processor, where we can see the recommended and maximum temperatures for a particular model.